-Apart from considering employee welfare, running a comprehensive drug test 12 panel to amply monitor most of the possibly abused drugs is good economics for any company which is involved in technical or potentially dangerous work.
-Reducing the likelihood of drug-related accidents means less interruption of work, fewer lawsuits, and less damage or flawed construction work.
-Redoing work often needs to be done at great expense.
+Apart from considering employee welfare, running a 12 Panel Drug Test to monitor most of the possibly abused drugs is good economics.
+It pays for any company which is involved in technical or potentially dangerous work.
+Reducing the odds of drug-related accidents means less interruption of work, fewer lawsuits, and less damage or flawed work.
+Redoing work often needs to done at great expense.
 Drug-free workers are also more efficient on the job site.
-They are less likely to be absent or tardy coming to work.
-They are also less prone to suffer health, psychological, and sociological problems than drug abusers.
-This also means that criminality that is occasionally associated with drug abuse is likely to much lower.See Lowest Prices on 12 Panel Cups Here
+They are less likely to be absent or late coming to work.
+They are also less prone to suffer health problems.
+This also means that a crime that is sometimes linked with drug abuse is likely to much lower.See Lowest Prices on 12 Panel Cups Here

 How is it done?

-Unlike the breathalyzer tests policemen conduct to determine if drivers are under the influence of alcohol, drug testing aims to determine if the test subject is a user, even if he or she is not under the influence of the drug at the time of testing.
+Policemen use breathalyzer tests to determine if drivers are under the influence of alcohol.
+However, drug testing decides if the person is a user, even if he or she is not under the influence of the drug at that time.
 Residual amounts of abused drugs are still detectable to some extent in the user’s saliva, hair, and urine.

 The most practical method of drug screening for construction workers is the urine drug test.
 Urine samples retain large amounts of drugs for a couple of days.
 They can easily tested right away on-site and without requiring hi-tech costly laboratory equipment.

 Testing a construction worker is simple when employing state-of-the-art technology.
 A reliable tamper-proof single-cup drug test 12 panel can reliably indicate the presence of 12 drugs in the sample.
 Tests are easily conducted by asking the employee to urinate into the test cup.
 The cup then sealed and the wait time is five minutes before reading the results.